Paprika is one of the common spices used in many cuisines worldwide. It gets the chili powder when it is spicy. Otherwise, it is sweet or smoked.

 How to grind peppers to make paprika?

-No need to waste your money looking for a specialized spice grinder.
-Any basic coffee grinder will do the job.
+There is no need to look for a specialized spice grinder.
+Any coffee grinder will do the job.

 - Cut the top to empty the seeds.